Fused $L_{1/2}$ prior for large scale linear inverse problem with Gibbs bouncy particle sampler: Numerical experiment

 \subsubsection{Hyper parameters in the Gibbs-BPS algorithm}

 It was shown by ~\cite{bouchard2018bouncy} that for some target distributions, the bouncy particle sampler can be reducible.
-This implies that there may be parts of the state space that the BPS cannot reach.To address this issue, they introduce a refresh events occur as events of an independent Poisson process of constant rate $\lambda_{\mathrm{ref}}$, and at a refresh event we simulate a new velocity from $\mathcal{N}\left(0_{n},I_{n}\right)$. ~\cite{bouchard2018bouncy} argued that a small value of refresh rate can lead to a failure to visit certain state space, while a large value leads to a random walk behavior.
-Empricially, we found that the Gibbs-BPS algorithm is robust for $\lambda_{\mathrm{ref}}$ range from 1 to 100.
-By default, we set $\lambda_{\mathrm{ref}}=10$ and suggest not tuning it.
+This implies that there may be parts of the state space that the BPS cannot reach.
+To address this issue, they introduce a refresh events occur as events of an independent Poisson process of constant rate $\lambda_{\mathrm{ref}}$, and at a refresh event we simulate a new velocity from $\mathcal{N}\left(0_{n},I_{n}\right)$. ~\cite{bouchard2018bouncy} argued that a small value of refresh rate can lead to a failure to visit certain state space, while a large value leads to a random walk behavior, which gives negative impact of the mixing speed of the chain.
+Table \ref{tab:ESS_ref} confirmed this argument.
+But for safety, we still stick with $\lambda_{ref} = 10$ as the default setting.
+This is because without it, if the initialization is not good, it may be possible that part of the state can not be reached by the Gibbs-BPS.

 As for the event rate $\eta$, it determines the frequency of the Gibbs-BPS algorithm to update the global and local shrinkage parameters.
-For varies of image recover problems, we found that increasing the value of $\eta$ from $0$ leads to improve the performance of the posterior mean estimated by Gibbs-BPS algorithm in terms of PSNR and SSIM to certain points, beyond $\eta=50$ the improvement wear off.
+From Table \ref{tab:ESS_eta}, we found that increasing the value of $\eta$ from $0$ leads to improve the mixing speed, beyond $\eta=100$ the improvement wear off.
 Thus, by default we set $\eta=100$ and suggest not tuning it.